codewithriza/MemeGenie/README.md

 </a>

-# License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/findkeys/MemeGenie/blob/main/LICENSE) .

-# Acknowledgments
+## Acknowledgments

 Big shoutout to all the meme masters out there who inspired MemeGenie!